malikaiyer/syntax-sprint/EGDD.md

 - *Moving the character*: *The character moves according to the arrow keys.
 The character does not move continuously and can move as many blocks and spaces as the player wants*
 - *Completing within the time-limit: *The player should complete each round within the time limit.
 The time limit is 2 minutes for each round.*
 - *Correctly advancing through the rounds*: *The player must navigate through the maze to collect the correct token within the time-limit to advance to the next round.
 Each round will have one correct and multiple incorrect tokens.*
-- *Collecting the incorrect token:  * If the player collects an incorrect token, the number of villains chasing the player increases and *
+- *Collecting the incorrect token:  * If the player collects an incorrect token, the number of enemies chasing the player increases*
 - *Advancing through the worlds*: *If the player completes all the rounds (5-6 rounds per world), they will advance to the next world which will be set in another programming language*
+- *Losing the game*: *If the player interacts with an enemy, they lose a heart.
+If they player loses all hearts, they lose the game.*

 ## Feedback

-*Explicitly describe what visual/audio/animation indicators there are that give players feedback on their progress towards their gameplay objectives (and ideally the learning objectives).*

 - *Collecting the right token will produce a positive feedback sound (like a ding)*
 - *Collecting the wrong token will produce a negative feedback sound (like a dun dun dun)*
 - *Text on the screen will show which world you are in (which programming language you are learning) and which round you are in *
+- *The number of hearts will always be displayed on the screen.
+The player will be respawned in the center with 3 seconds of immunity if they die/lose a heart because they interacted with an enemy.*

 # Story and Gameplay